imse440/imse440.github.io/project/project-guidelines.md

         The presentation did not hold audience's attention.
         The presentation went over by more than 3 minutes.

+## Final project presentation (20% of project grade)

+After you submit your first presentation, the instructor will provide feedback on your project, so that you can make improvements on your final presentation and report.

+The final presentation will be graded using the same rubric as the preliminary presentation described above.
-## Final report (60% of project grade)
+## Final report (50% of project grade)

-You are required to submit a final project report, which should include the following sections.
+You are required to submit a final report of your project, which should include the following sections.

 - Project title
-- Abstract (a self-contained, short summary of your work, 250 words or less)
+- Abstract (a self-contained, short summary of your project, 250 words or less)
 - Introduction (e.g., background, motivations)
 - Research questions
 - Methods